kalmhq/docs/docs/install/gke.md

 title: Google Kubernetes Engine
 ---

-We suggest 3 ways to setup your GKE cluster for Kalm:
+We suggest 3 ways to setup the GKE cluster for Kalm:

 - GKE web console
 - gcloud command line